MetaFam/TheGame/guides/FRONTEND.md

 Map_by_pk(id: $id)
 ```

-You can actually review all queries and mutations available in Hasura on `http://localhost:9695`.
+You can actually review all queries and mutations available in Hasura on `http://localhost:9695` by running `yarn hasura console`.

 ### Integrating the GraphQL query